Undergraduate study at Sunderland

-As an undergraduate student at the University of Sunderland, you’ll belong to a vibrant community of over 24,000 students across our North East, London, and Hong Kong campuses.
-You will be taught by a warm and engaging academic staff whose main aim is to help you get somewhere after you’ve completed your degree with us.
+As an undergraduate student at Sunderland, you’ll belong to a vibrant community of 27,500 students across our North East, London, and Hong Kong campuses.
+You'll be taught by warm and engaging academic staff whose main aim is to help you get somewhere after you’ve completed your degree with us.

 For your downtime, you’ll be able to explore everything that the vibrant city of Sunderland has to offer.
 There are plenty of independent bars and restaurants for you to sample and even a couple of sandy beaches to enjoy, whatever the weather!